Exposed tree roots may look cool in photos, but they are also trip hazards, can make mowing difficult, and can become an eyesore.

-Lack Of Space: Trees planted in confined spaces may not have enough space for its roots.
-When the growing roots encounter obstacles such as sidewalks, pavement, or buildings they may start growing closer to the surface and even start to crack pavements and sidewalks.
+Lack Of Space: Trees in confined spaces might not have enough space for their roots.
+When roots encounter obstacles, they end up growing closer to the surface and can even begin to crack pavements and sidewalks.

-Maple trees and fast growing shade trees are prone to having exposed roots.
-If you are planting one of these types of trees take precaution to make sure the tree is planted in soil that won’t erode and that has enough room for roots.
-Over the years, most old trees will naturally develop some exposed roots as well.
+Maple trees fast-growing shade trees are susceptible to surface roots.
+If you are planting one of these trees, make sure that the soil won’t erode and there is enough space for their roots.

 How Do You Fix Exposed Tree Roots?

 The best way to fix exposed tree roots is to create a mulch bed around the tree.
-This will protect the exposed roots and provide lots of benefits for the tree.
+This will not only cover the roots, but it will also provide a multitude of benefits for the tree.

-- Removes the risk of tripping on the roots
+- Remove the risk of tripping on the root

-- Insulates the roots helping to provide a buffer from heat and cold temperatures.
+- Insulate the roots, helping to provide a buffer from temperature changes

 How To Mulch Around Your Tree:

-- Apply the mulch in a ring covering the exposed tree roots.
-The mulch should be about 2-3 inches deep and should not touch the trunk of the tree.
-You do not want to create a mulch volcano.
+- Apply the mulch in a ring, covering the exposed tree roots.
+The layer of mulch should be about 2-3 inches deep and should not touch the trunk of the tree.
+You don’t want to create a mulch volcano.